SelleriS/crowdfunding_project/README.md

 The smart contract that was ported is taken from the paper: *The Next 700 Smart Contract Languages* - *Ilya Sergey*

 ## Files
-- The ported smart contract can be found in [a relative link](sources/CrowdFunding.move)
+- The ported smart contract can be found in [CrowdFunding.move](sources/CrowdFunding.move)
-- Tests developed to test the different features of the contract can be found in [a relative link](tests/CrowdFundingTests.move)
+- Tests developed to test the different features of the contract can be found in [CrowdFundingTests.move](tests/CrowdFundingTests.move)

 ## Findings